BlackArch/torctl/README.md

-  autostart  - start torctl at startup ip         - get remote ip address chngid     - change tor identity version    - print version of torctl and exit
+  autostart  - start torctl at startup ip         - get remote ip address chngid     - change tor identity chngmac    - change mac addresses of all interfaces rvmac      - revert mac addresses of all interfaces version    - print version of torctl and exit

 ```